jsmoriss/jsm-user-locale/readme.txt

 = Additional Documentation =

-To exclude the "Select Locale" menu item from the front-end toolbar menu, *and ignore the user locale (language) preference in the front-end webpage*, add the following to your functions.php file:
+To exclude the "Locale" menu item from the front-end toolbar menu, *and ignore the user locale (language) preference in the front-end webpage*, add the following to your functions.php file:

 `
 add_filter( 'jsm_user_locale_front_end', '__return_false' );